FiloSottile/sunlight/README.md

     SQLite are supported.

-  * A per-log object store bucket, where the public tiles, checkpoints, and issuers bundles are uploaded.
+  * A per-log object store bucket, where the public tiles, checkpoints, and issuers are uploaded.
 Monitors can fetch the tree contents directly from these buckets.

     You should account for between 5GB and 10GB per million certificates, or